jclehner/nmrpflash/README.md

 R7000P, R6800, R8000, R8000P, R8500, RAX40, RAX75, RBR40, RBS40, RBR50, RBR50v2, RBS50, SRR60, SRS60, WAX202, WNDR3800, WNDR4300, WNDR4500v3,
 WNDR4700, WNR3500), but is likely to be compatible with most other Netgear devices as well.

-`mmrpflash` is cross-platform, working on Linux, macOS, Windows, the BSDs, and possibly other POSIX compatible systems.
+`mmrpflash` is a cross-platform utility, working on Linux, macOS, Windows, the BSDs, and possibly other POSIX compatible systems.
 Prebuilt binaries for Linux, macOS and Windows are available [here](https://github.com/jclehner/nmrpflash/releases/latest) ([Npcap](https://nmap.org/npcap/#download) is required on Windows - install with "WinPcap Compatibility" enabled).

-On Linux and macOS, [Homebrew](https://formulae.brew.sh/formula/nmrpflash) is the preferred method of installation. **Packages maintained by your Linux distribution may be hopelessly outdated** (for example, as of 2024-11-25 the [latest version in Debian](https://packages.debian.org/sid/nmrpflash) based distros such as Ubuntu is 0.9.14, released more than 4 years earlier!).
+On Linux and macOS, [Homebrew](https://formulae.brew.sh/formula/nmrpflash) is the preferred method of installation! **Packages maintained by your Linux distribution may be hopelessly outdated** (for example, as of 2024-11-25 the [latest version in Debian](https://packages.debian.org/sid/nmrpflash) based distros such as Ubuntu is 0.9.14, released more than 4 years earlier!).
 A [FreeBSD package](https://ports.freebsd.org/cgi/ports.cgi?query=nmrpflash) can be fetched and installed using the `pkg` command.